 Myth #5: If you’re already old, it’s too late to change

-Even if you were a couch potato in your 20s and 30s, your body isn’t written in stone: You can reverse your poor physical condition when you get older.
-Weightlifting and brisk walking can dramatically increase muscle strength in your 50s, 60s, 70s and beyond.
-And it’s never too late to make healthy changes in your diet, lose weight and get better sleep.
+If you were a couch potato in your 20s and 30s, your body isn’t written in stone: You can reverse your physical condition when you get older.
+Even simple weightlifting and walking can dramatically increase muscle strength in your 50s, 60s, 70s and beyond.